Ramen Database > Types of Ramen

 Explore a variety of ramen styles that highlight the diverse and rich flavors of this beloved dish.
 From the savory depth of Shoyu Ramen to the creamy richness of Tonkotsu Ramen, each type offers a unique taste experience.

-Types of Ramen: Kurumen Ramen.
+Types of Ramen: Onomichi Ramen.
 Image courtesy of wikipedia.

-Kurume ramen is a flavorful regional specialty from Fukuoka Prefecture.
-It has a creamy tonkotsu broth and uses thin noodles.
+Onomichi ramen is a regional specialty from Hiroshima Prefecture with a clear soy sauce-based broth with fish stock and thin flat noodles.

 Read More »

-Types of Ramen: Cold Miso Ramen.
-Image courtesy of Gary Stock Bridge (CC).
+Types of Ramen: Miso Ramen.
+Image courtesy of George N via Flickr Commons.

 Read More »